danscava/uo-international/README.md

     export UOPASS=masterpassword

-You are all set time to launch the server:
+You are all set, time to launch the server:

     mono RunUO.exe (while debugging)
     nohup mono RunUO.exe &  (process launch it completely in the background)